coloradokim/deckset-presentations/zero-to-sre.md

 ---

-##  Your junior engineer should independently complete large and small projects as part of their technical onboarding.
+##  Your junior engineer should independently complete large and small projects as part of their technical learning plan.

 ---